Sierra Club: Affiliates and subsidiaries

 The Sierra Club Foundation was founded in 1960 by David R. Brower.
 A 501(c)(3) organization, it was founded after the Internal Revenue Service revoked the Sierra Club's tax-exempt status due to the group's political activities.
 The Sierra Club added its first Canadian chapter in 1963 and in 1989 opened a national office in Ottawa.
 Canadian affiliates of the Sierra Club operate under the Sierra Club Canada.

 In 1971, volunteer lawyers who had worked with the Sierra Club established the Sierra Club Legal Defense Fund.
 This was a separate organization that used the "Sierra Club" name under license from the club; it changed its name to Earthjustice in 1997.
-The Sierra Student Coalition (SSC) is the student-run arm of the Sierra Club.
-Founded by Adam Werbach in 1991, it has 30,000 members.
-The Summer Program (SPROG) is a one-week leadership training program that teaches tools for environmental and social justice activism to young people across the country.
+The Sierra Student Coalition (SSC) was the student-run arm of the Sierra Club.
+Founded by Adam Werbach in 1991, it had 30,000 members.
+The Summer Program (SPROG) was a one-week leadership training program that teaches tools for environmental and social justice activism to young people across the country.